 The master routine controlling the calls to the individual observation operators is called HOP.
 This routine deals with all different types of observations - see part 1 for more information.
-Under HOP, HDEPART, calculates the departure z as where the two terms in brackets have been computed previously: the first one in the high resolution trajectory run and the second one in the LOBSREF call, described in Section 2.2.
+After HOP, DEPARTURE_JO computes the departures and the costfunction.
+It calls HDEPART, to calculate the departure \mathbf{z} as where the two terms in brackets have been computed previously: the first one in the high resolution trajectory run and the second one in the LOBSREF call, described in Section 2.2.